kouvou/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk stepsbyday](figure/stepsbyday-1.png)

-####2.
-Calculate and report the mean and median total number of steps taken per day
+####  2.Calculate and report the mean and median total number of steps taken per day